archernar/cuu/README.md

      groupdelete                  -a -u -t     Delete group from profile by group name grouplistusers               -a           List users in group
      groupls                      -a           List groups in profile
-     groupremoveallusers          -a           Remove all groups atttach to user groupremoveuser              -a           Remove user from group by group name groupsforuser                -a           List groups attached to user
+     groupp1-add                  -a -t        Add usert to group G1 groupp1-remove               -a -t        Remove user from group G1 groupp2-add                  -a -t        Add usert to group G2 groupp2-remove               -a -t        Remove user from group G2 groupp3-add                  -a -t        Add usert to group G3 groupp3-remove               -a -t        Remove user from group G3 groupp4-add                  -a -t        Add usert to group G4 groupp4-remove               -a -t        Remove user from group G4 groupp5-add                  -a -t        Add usert to group G5 groupp5-remove               -a -t        Remove user from group G5 groupremoveallusers          -a           Remove all groups atttach to user groupremoveuser              -a           Remove user from group by group name groupsforuser                -a           List groups attached to user